PSSGAMER/SuperSexySteam/README.md

 **Requirements:** Windows 10/11, Python 3.8+, Administrator privileges

 📖 **Need help?** See the included `INSTALLER_README.md` for detailed installation instructions and troubleshooting.

 ---

+## 🔧 Common Workflow

+Here's the typical workflow for using SuperSexySteam:

+1. **Setup** (one-time)
+   - Install SuperSexySteam using the installer
+   - Or set up development environment from source

+2. **Add Content**
+   - Launch SuperSexySteam
+   - Drag `.lua` and `.manifest` files into the interface
+   - Click "Apply" to process

+3. **Refresh Database**
+   - Run "SuperSexySteam Refresher" before each Steam session
+   - This ensures your configuration is up-to-date

+4. **Start Steam**
+   - Launch "DLL Injector" to start Steam with GreenLuma
+   - Your configured depots will be available

+5. **Troubleshooting**
+   - Re-run the refresher if you encounter download issues
+   - Check that all files are properly configured

+---